DCjanus/testcontainers-rs/docs/quickstart/testcontainers.md

 ## 5. Call a service on the host

-When a dependency of your test suite runs on the host, add `with_host_access()` to expose the well-known `host.testcontainers.internal` alias inside the container.
+When a dependency of your test suite runs on the host, add `with_exposed_host_port(...)` to expose the well-known `host.testcontainers.internal` alias inside the container.
 The container can then connect to host services by addressing that hostname and the original port number.

 ```rust
 use std::net::TcpListener;